How to: Elk Hide Tanning with Hair-on

 My process:

 Tanning (48 hours).
-I left the elk hide to drain for about 48 hours.
-It was still damp and maleable, but drained enough to absorb the solution.
+I drained the elk hide for ~48 hours.
+It was still damp and malleable, but dry enough to absorb the solution.

-Per "orange bottle" instructions, I soaked the sealed bottle in warm water for about 30 minutes to soften the solution.
-Then I drained two bottles onto the hide, skin-side up, and worked the solution in using my gloves.
+Per "orange bottle" instructions, I soaked the sealed bottles in warm water for ~30 minutes to soften the solution.
+Then, I drained two bottles on the hide, skin-side up, and worked in the solution using my dish-washing gloves.

-Once I spread the solution evenly, I flipped the hide skin down on a clean tarp.
-The instructions suggested folding the skin together.
-I think the spirit of the step is to prevent too much air drying before the solution can be absorbed by the skin.
-Laying the hide skin down gave the hair an opportunity to dry.
-I turned up the garage heater to accelerate its drying.
+Once the solution was evenly spread, I flipped the hide skin-down on a clean tarp.
+Orange-bottle instructions suggest folding the skin together.
+I assume the goal is to prevent air drying before the solution can be absorbed.
+Laying the hide skin-down (on a relatively clean surface) accomplished that, while giving still-damp hair an opportunity to dry.
+I cranked up the garage heater.

-After 24 hours, I flipped the hide and applied another bottle of tanning solution (three bottles total).
-I flipped the hide skin-side down again, allowing the hair to finish drying.
+After 24 hours, I flipped the hide and applied another bottle of tanning solution (for three total).
+I flipped the hide skin-side down, allowing the hair to finish drying.
 After 12 hours, I flipped the hide skin up.

 Break, thin, moisturize and fluff

-After tanning, the hide is preserved.
-Any further steps come down to your planned use.
-I hoped for a soft enough leather to serve as a throw blanket.
-I also wanted to protect the leather with some waterproofing.
+After tanning, the hide should be preserved.
+Any further steps are dictated by planned use.
+I envisioned a soft hide that could serve as a throw blanket.
+I also wanted to protect the leather with waterproofing.

 Materials:

-- Gloves and a firm surface for breaking
+- Gloves and a firm, rounded surface for breaking

-- Neatsfoot, lanolin, almond or mink oil (I used mink, mostly due to availability) for optional conditioning / waterproofing
+- Neatsfoot, lanolin, almond or mink oil – I used mink, mostly due to availability – for conditioning / waterproofing

 My process:

 Breaking (at least a few hours).
-When the tanning solution was absorbed, but the hide hadn't fully dried, I started stretched (aka breaking) the hide.
-Unless you're aiming for plywood-level stiffness, it's a necessary step.
+Once the tanning solution had absorbed, but the hide hadn't fully dried, I started stretching (aka breaking).
+Unless you're aiming for plywood-level stiffness, it's a highly-recommended step.

 I tried a few approaches.
-First, standing on the hide, I pulled at the edges until portions of skin in between turned white.
-Second, and more effective, I stretched sections of hide, fur down, over the rounded edges of the plastic folding table.
-I was able to turn more skin white (aka break fibers).
+First, standing on the hide and pulling at the edges until the skin turned white.
+Second, and more effective, I stretching sections of hide – fur down – over rounded edges of the plastic folding table.
+The second approach turned more of the skin white, meaning fibers were breaking.

-In the end, I the hide was still stiff in spots, but all the skin was a similar shade of white (surface a bit yellowed by the tanning solution).
+In the end, the hide was still stiff in spots, but all the skin was a similar shade of white.
+The surface had yellowed slightly from the tanning solution.

 Thin / soften (at least a few hours).
-Once the hide was fully dry, I bought up a hand sander from ACE to try for a velvety texture.
-I slowly worked my way across the hide, section by section.
-The skin became more supple to the touch and and whiter as I moved past a surface stains from excess tanning solution.
+Once the hide fully dried, I bought a hand sander from ACE, aiming for a nubuck feel.
+I worked my way across the hide, section by section.
+The skin became soft to the touch and whiter as I removed surface stains from excess solution.

-In retrospect, maybe I needed more neutralizating for better penetration or less tanning solution.
-But, I was afraid of losing fur by over-neutralizing.
+In retrospect, I might've needed either (1) more neutralizing for better penetration or (2) less solution.
+(I feared losing hair by over-neutralizing.)

-I spent a couple nights sanding down the hide.
-Occasionally, I cut through, but only minor tears—none visible from the fur side.
-Once I was comfortable with the texture and thickness, I spent a bit more time breaking stiffer portions of the hide.
+I sanded a couple consecutive nights.
+Occasionally, I broke through the hide – but only minor tears, none visible from the fur side.
+Comfortable with texture and thickness, I returned to breaking stiffer portions of the hide.

 Condition (30 minutes).
-Based on guidance in articles, and my experience caring for leather shoes, I wanted to moisturize the hide.
-I also thought oil might help soften the fabric for additional breaking.
+Based on how-to articles, and from experience caring for leather shoes, I wanted to moisturize the hide.
+I also thought oil might soften the hide for more breaking.

-I read some articles comparing oils for leather care, and after checking stock in a local hardware store, opted for Mink oil.
+I read some articles ranking oils for leather care.
+After checking stock in a local hardware store, opted for Mink oil.

-Much like the "orange bottle" solution, I soaked the sealed jar in warm water to soften up its contents.
-Using my gloves, I scooped out oil and rubbed it evenly over the hide.
-After applying an even coat, I let the hide sit to absorb the oil.
+Like the "orange bottle" solution, I soaked the sealed jar in warm water to soften its contents.
+Using the dish-washing gloves, I scooped oil and rubbed it evenly over the hide.
+After applying an even coat, I let the hide sit.

-After a few hours, I wiped off excess oil and tried more breaking.
-The oil changed the texture from velvety to smooth, like finished leather versus nubuck.
+After a few hours, I wiped off excess oil and attempted more breaking.
+The oil changed the texture from nubuck to finished leather.

 Fluff (30 minutes).
-Finally, I used a vacuum and brush to fluff the hair.
+As a final step, I used a vacuum and brush to fluff the hair.
 During sanding, skin flakes lodged in fur at the hide's edges.
-A handheld vacuum scooped most up.
-I brushed mostly in the direction of the fur, still a bit concerned about dislodging strands of hair.
+A handheld vacuum removed them.
+I brushed in the direction of the fur, still concerned about dislodging loose strands of hair.

-After I was happy with the result, I hung the hide on some paracord in our garage.
-I picked a suspended spot off the ground, dry and not directly exposed to any nearby heat source.
+Considering my improvisation, I was thrilled with the result and hung the hide from paracord in our garage.
+I picked a dry, elevated spot away from heat sources.

-I didn't quite get the blanket I was aiming for, but the hide was generally flexible and stable.
-Hair hasn't fallen out since the hide dried, so mission accomplished.
+I didn't quite have a supple blanket, but the hide was flexible and hair stable.
+Fur still hasn't fallen out since the hide dried – mission accomplished.